EDGEWORK

 Other participating artists were Laura Pascoe (Brush & Wheel Ceramics), Sarah Sumutin (furniture & installation), Tony White (painting), Sam Eyles (painting), Chloë Waddell (jewellery), and Julie Smeros (ceramics).

-It’s a collection of material and process explorations that support my current research as a Master of Visual Art at Queensland College of Art & Design (QCAD).
-A number of the works are prototypes for larger pieces, or represent the departure point for artworks currently being created for a solo exhibition at Vacant Assembly in November, 2024.
+It’s a collection of material and process explorations that supported current research as a Master of Visual Art at Queensland College of Art & Design (QCAD).
+A number of the works were prototypes for larger pieces, or represent the departure point for future works.

 Upper House